lukeemhigh/scripts/bash/useful-functions/README.md

 ## check-service-status

-Check the status of a given service.
+Checks the status of a given service.
 Error and exit if not active

 ## check-ports

-Check if a given firewalld port is open.
+Checks if a given firewalld port is open.
 Error and exit if port is closed

 ## check-item

-Check if an item is present on the page
+Checks if an item is present on the page

+## test-https

+Checks if the specified server accepts incoming https connections